top of page

 End Result:

-The After-Build Report on this Taifun kit is that I would definitely recommend it.
+The After-Build result on this 1/48th Eduard Bf 108B Taifun kit is that I would definitely recommend it.
 The Eduard model is well engineered with good fit and low parts count, which makes for a decent build for modelers of most any skill level.
-The only caution I have is that the separate engine may be a bit much for a beginner (or if you just want a quick build) because if you ditch this step the engine is somewhat visible through the front cowl opening so there will be a bit of a void here.
+The only caution I have is that the separate engine may be a bit much for a beginner (or if you just want a quick build) as if you ditch this step the engine is somewhat visible through the front cowl opening so there will be a bit of a void here.

 Completed build #233 - April 2020 using the 1/48th scale Eduard #8052 kit.